Western Sydney Stadium: Soccer

 The first soccer game held at the new stadium was on 20 July 2019 when Western Sydney Wanderers hosted English side Leeds United.
 The game was attended by 24,419 which Leeds won 2–1.
 Leeds player Mateusz Bogusz scored the first goal at the ground, Kwame Yeboah scored the first goal for the Wanderers at their home stadium while Pablo Hernández scored the winning goal in the dying seconds of the match.
 The game was praised for its good atmosphere as both groups of supporters sang and cheered through the 90 minutes.

 On 31 August 2019 APIA Leichhardt FC won the 2019 Men's NSW National Premier League Grand Final at the stadium, defeating Sydney United 58 FC 2–1, with Adrian Ucchino scoring the winning goal in extra time.

-The Wanderers hosted their first A-League game at the stadium on 12 October 2019, a come from behind 2–1 win against the Central Coast Mariners FC, with captain of the Wanderers, Mitchell Duke scoring both goals.
-The attendance figure was 17,091 which is the Wanderers highest ever A-League regular season crowd, outside of Sydney Derby matches.
+The Wanderers hosted their first A-League game at the stadium on 12 October 2019, a come from behind 2–1 win against the Central Coast Mariners FC, with captain of the Wanderers, Mitchell Duke, scoring both goals.
+The attendance figure was 17,091 which is the Wanderers highest-ever A-League regular season crowd, outside of Sydney Derby matches.

-The Wanderers largest crowd occurred two weeks later on 26 October 2019 when they hosted Sydney FC in the Sydney Derby.
+The Wanderers' largest crowd attended two weeks later on 26 October 2019 when they hosted Sydney FC in the Sydney Derby.
 The game was played in front of 28,519 fans and was won by the Wanderers 1–0.

 In November 2019, the stadium held its first international game with the Matildas hosting Chile in front of a 20,029 crowd, a record for an international women's game in Australia at the time.

 Attendance records

 Transport connections

 Parramatta railway station is serviced by trains of the North Shore & Western Line, Cumberland Line and Blue Mountains Line.
 The Parramatta River ferry route begins at Circular Quay in the Sydney CBD and includes stops along the river such as Darling Harbour, Meadowbank and Sydney Olympic Park, terminating at the Parramatta ferry wharf.
 The Parramatta Light Rail will also service the new stadium via the Prince Alfred Square stop.
-All are located in the Parramatta CBD within a one kilometre, 15 minute walking distance to the stadium.
+All are located in the Parramatta CBD within a one-kilometre, 15-minute walking distance to the stadium.